 All of these students will become nurses.
 This means that they will give themselves to others so that they could bring them back to health, to beauty.
 If we respond to the suffering of another with our presence, our own suffering gains in dignity, because we become what we are, human beings.

-To be a nurse is to be a birthgiver of beauty, and it is moving and humbling to witness it.
+To be a nurse, to work in a field in which you bring people to health, is to be a birthgiver of beauty, and it is moving and humbling to witness it.
 In fact, to be a nurse, to live life in giving oneself to another, is what it is to be human.
 It is a fight against loneliness and for living in communion.

 Can you imagine what it means for a philosopher to witness a notion incarnated?